apioo/psx-api/README.md

 ## Usage

-The root model object is called a `Specification` which then contains a resources and definitions.
+The root model object is called a `Specification` which then contains `Resources` and `Definitions`.
 The resources contain all available metadata of your endpoints and the definitions represent the available schemas.

 ### Framework